AliBaghizadeh/OpenAI_RAG_Scientific_Articles/README.md

 - Upload a scientific PDF or any other document.
 - Type a question in the query box, such as "What are the main findings discussed in the paper?".
 - View the context retrieved from the document and the generated answer.

+## Project Structure
+The project is structured as follows:

+OpenAI_RAG_Scientific_Articles/
+├── main.py                # Entry point for the Streamlit app
+├── pdf_processing.py      # Functions for extracting and chunking PDF text ├── embedding.py           # Functions for embedding and querying
+├── requirements.txt       # List of dependencies
+├── .gitignore             # File to ignore unnecessary files in Git └── README.md              # Project documentation